Best Nintendo Switch 2 games so far

 Cyberpunk 2077 Ultimate Edition is one of those ports that makes you do a double take.
 Yes, it’s the full game.
 Yes, it includes the Phantom Liberty expansion.
 And yes, it runs surprisingly well on Nintendo Switch 2.
 You can choose between two modes: 30FPS with sharper graphics or 40FPS for smoother action if your display supports it.
 In handheld mode, the VRR screen helps keep things fluid.
 It’s not perfect.
 Some stutters pop up when driving fast or loading new areas, but nothing that ruins the experience.

 New control options take advantage of the hardware.
 Gyro aiming makes aiming feel smoother and easier to adjust.
 You can fine-tune the settings or turn it off entirely.
-The Joy-Con 2 controllers also supports mouse-style input and motion gestures, though not all of it feels necessary.
+The Joy-Con 2 controllers also support mouse-style input and motion gestures, though not all of it feels necessary.
 If you prefer something simpler, standard controls still work great, especially with the Nintendo Switch 2 Pro Controller.

 This version also supports cross-progression, so you can continue your save across systems.
 Between that and the performance, Cyberpunk 2077: Ultimate Edition on Nintendo Switch 2 feels like a fully realized version of the game you can take with you.